 Currently, the nZDM java supports the SAP PO on the most common databases:

-nZDM Java was used for updates of BPM, PO and AEX landscapes.
+nZDM Java was used for updates of BPM, PO, EP and AEX landscapes.
 Our customers used it for testing purposes and also for productive updates.
 A productive update for a AEX when using the system switch approached could be managed in ca. 15 minutes.
-The procedure was supported by LVM.
+The procedure was supported by SAP LaMa.

-The DB switch apporached could be managed in a productive update within 90 minutes.
+The DB switch approached could be managed in a productive update within 90 minutes.
 The update was managed in an HA scenario.

 What is needed to download and use nZDM for SAP NetWeaver Java?

-The nZDM for SAP NetWeaver Java is part of the SL Toolset 1.0 and can be downloaded from the SAP Service Market Place:
+The nZDM for SAP NetWeaver Java is part of the SL Toolset 1.0 and can be downloaded from the SAP Service Market Place at http://support.sap.com/swdc

-With the SP14 the nZDM Java is general available, no further request is needed.
-And no additional license fee is needed.
+SAP nZDM Java is general available and no additional license fee is needed.

-Also check the central SAP note 2157294 for further details
+Also check the central SAP note 2422937 for further details.